msk1105/msk1105.github.io/_posts/2016-10-1-Anonymization.md

 where $\boldsymbol{v}$ is a mapping from the vocabulary to a vector space, which is what we try to learn. $\langle w,c\rangle$ means a neighbor pair.
 The second term in the squared brackets is the negative sampling where $\mathcal{N}_c$ are the set of random negative samples that are not $c$.
 It mostly serves like a regularization term.

 The context binding here provides a way to separate the private words from common words.
 This can be visualized in the cartoon below.
-Intuitively, when a common word shows up in the multiple contexts, the binding will pull it away from from any of the contexts, as a compromise to minimize the negative log-likelyhood.
+Intuitively, when a common word shows up in multiple contexts, the binding will pull it away from any of the contexts, as a compromise to minimize the negative log-likelyhood.
 As a result, only words that are unique will be binded closer in the vector space.

 <center> <img src="{{ site.baseurl }}/images/wordvec.gif" alt="alt text" width="800px"> </center>